 Disclaimer: This article’s presentation is bound to a context within which others’ incorrect ideas pose no immediate danger to themselves or those around them.

 On average, people aren’t anywhere near perfect in their attempts to memorize facts.
-Like sand in an hourglass, information tends to leak into oblivion as soon as one stops actively accessing in.
+Like sand in an hourglass, information tends to leak into oblivion as soon as one stops actively accessing it.
 The facts we attempt to recite after letting them sit in the back of the mind for a little too long can often come out deformed enough to be incorrect.
 Time is a mechanism of change for our thoughts.
 Another mechanism of change, is the discovery of even more information about a specified topic.

 An example of that notion, is the information that watering a potted plant is a required act.
 Most people have some sort of general understanding of that knowledge.
 Further learning yields information on how much water to pour, how often one should water the plant, and what time of the day they should water it.
-The information of potted plants needing to be watered is therefore limited by further information on how much and how often it should be watered.
+The information of potted plants needing to be watered is therefore shifted and streamlined by further information on how much and how often it should be watered.

 The Race Toward Specifics Can Be Demotivating